 I actually have a large record collection that I never used for spinning.
 It was just for listening to.
 Much of it I inherited from my dad, but I added to it over the years.
 I also had a cheap record player to play it on.
 The record player we had growing up broke a long time ago and I replaced it with a cheap one because I didn’t have much money at the time.
 I was in college then and you know how that goes.

 Over the years I considered buying a new one several times, but in the end I never did, since I rarely found myself listening to vinyl anymore.
 Recently I decided to change that.
 I decided to go out and buy a record player so that I could listen to vinyl whenever I wanted to.
+Most importantly, I could listen whenever relaxing in my super comfortable parachute hammock.
+I used to love traveling with that thing and now I still take it on day trips to the beach or park, but mostly I hang in the hammock at home while listening to music.

 I’ve been keeping up with the technology, but I wasn’t prepared for just how many options are out there.
 Most of the record players out there have a ton of features that I just don’t want.
 They have built-in speakers, they have cassette decks, they have CD players, they play radio, etc. I don’t want any of that.